mknichel/javascript-errors/README.md

     evalError@http://mknichel.github.io/javascript-errors/javascript-errors.js:137:3
 ```

+These differences can make it hard to parse eval code the same across all browsers.

 ## Catching JavaScript Errors

 To detect that your application had an error, some code must be able to catch that error and report about it.
 There are multiple techniques for catching errors, each with their pros and cons.

 ### window.onerror

-window.onerror is one of the easiest ways to get started catching errors.
-By assigning window.onerror to a function, any error that is uncaught by another part of the application will be reported to this function, along with some information about the error.
+`window.onerror` is one of the easiest and best ways to get started catching errors.
+By assigning `window.onerror` to a function, any error that is uncaught by another part of the application will be reported to this function, along with some information about the error.
 For example:

 ```javascript
 window.onerror = function(msg, url, line, col, err) {